whleucka/hyper/README.md

 # Nebula

-🌠 Nebula is a powerful PHP web framework inspired by the vastness and beauty of the cosmos.
+⭐ Nebula is a powerful PHP web framework inspired by the vastness and beauty of the cosmos.
 It provides developers with a flexible and extensible architecture to build custom web applications with ease.
-Also, did we mention it was fast? 🔭
+Also, did we mention it was blazingly fast? 🚀

 👷 *Currently under development*

-**Not for production use**
+❌ **Not ready for production use**

 ### Features
 - [x] Modular Design: Nebula follows a modular approach, allowing you to organize your code into reusable and independent components.